Cecilia Gallerani: Lady with an Ermine

-Cecilia spoke Latin fluently and was said to be a gifted musician and singer.
-She also wrote poetry.
-In about 1489, she sat for Ludovico's court artist and engineer, Leonardo da Vinci, who painted her celebrated portrait, which is known as The Lady with an Ermine.
-Isabella d'Este, an admirer of the work of Leonardo da Vinci, asked to borrow the portrait, but Cecilia replied it no longer looked like her because she had been so young then and "nobody seeing it and me together would suppose it was made for me".
+The academic disagreements over the year and subject of the painting (but not its authenticity) owe to a lack of artifacts describing the work before its purchase in 1800 by Polish Prince Adam Jerzy Czartoryski as a gift to his mother Princess Isabella.
+But correspondence exists about a portrait of Gallerani once borrowed by Isabella d'Este who was herself a known admirer of da Vinci's artwork.
+In her reply to the request, Gallerani said it no longer looked like her because she had been so young then and "nobody seeing it and me together would suppose it was made for me".
 "Though reluctant because it no longer resembled her, Cecilia complied, and by the following month the picture was gratefully returned".